 • Meanwhile, in a small bowl, combine mayonnaise, sour cream, chopped basil, and remaining garlic powder.
 Season with salt and pepper.

-• Spread a layer of basil sauce onto cut sides of ciabatta. • Fill ciabatta with mozzarella, sun-dried tomatoes, and a few slices of zucchini (you may have some left over).
+• Spread a layer of basil sauce onto cut sides of ciabatta. • Fill ciabatta with mozzarella, sun-dried tomatoes, and a few slices of zucchini (you may have some left over—feel free to serve on the side, if you like).

 • Heat a drizzle of oil in pan used for zucchini over medium heat.
 Once hot, add sandwiches; press down with a spatula or heavy-bottomed pan.
 Cook, pressing occasionally, until bread is toasted and cheese melts, 2-4 minutes per side.
 Transfer to a cutting board.
 Once cool enough to handle, halve on a diagonal. • Divide between plates.
-Serve with potato wedges on the side. • 4 SERVINGS: Cook sandwiches in batches if needed. • TIP: If pan seems dry when flipping, add another drizzle of oil or ½ TBSP butter.
-Lower heat if bread browns too quickly.
+Serve with potato wedges on the side. • 4 SERVINGS: Cook sandwiches in batches if needed. • TIP: If pan seems dry when flipping the sandwiches, add another drizzle of oil or ½ TBSP butter.
+Lower heat if bread begins to brown too quickly.